igoroctaviano/jsunpers/es6/bundle.md

       return "hello";
     }

-## Double check the results showed above but using the new code "how the things are actually going to execute", now its easy, right?
+## Double check the results showed above but using the new version of the code "how the things are executed with the eyes of the compiler", now its easy, right?

 <sub>This example was took from the **You Don't Know JS** book by Kyle Simpson available for free on GitHub!
 Check it out [here!](https://github.com/getify/You-Dont-Know-JS)</sub>

+# Recursion & memory stack + function mysteries!

-# What will be printed?
+## What will be printed?

     var func3 = function funcN(param) {
-      return param > 1 ? "o" + funcN(param-1) : "h";
+      return param > 1 ? "o" + funcN(param - 1) : "h";
     }

     console.log(func3(4));